For librarians

 Logging a request from the desk

-If a member asks for a book in person, log it for them in the Log a request panel on the right:
+If a member asks for a book in person, click + Log a request at the top of the page to open the form:

 - Type the member’s card number.